Understanding and Analyzing Application Crash Reports

 dSYM files and inserts them into the selected archive.

-To download the dSYMs files from the iTunes Connect website
+Downloading the dSYM files from the iTunes Connect website

 Open the App Details page.